World's #1 finishing resource since 1989

 Two lithium atoms of valence +1 could get together with an oxygen atom of valence -2 to form Li2O with a total of eight electrons in the outer shell; or three lithium ions could combine with nitrogen of valence -3 to form Li3N.

 Although we can't accurately predict every chemical reaction from this alone, especially as we move on to more electron shells with different numbers of electrons and the more complex way they are filled and balanced, it does go a long way.
-For example, we can predict boron nitride (BN) from boron's 3 outer shell electrons and nitrogen's 5, and that neon with its full & balanced shells is "inert" and will not combine with other materials.
+For example, we can predict boron nitride (BN) from boron's 3 outer shell electrons and nitrogen's 5, and that neon with its full shell of 8 electrons is balanced and "inert" and will not combine with other materials.

 Moving on to Electroplating